alexbinary/SQLite.swiftly/project.md

 ## Whate are we not building

-We are not building a full featured system.

-We are not building an ultra flexible system.
+### An abstract persistence layer

-We are not building an abstract persistence layer where usage of a SQLite database is an implementation detail.
+We are not building an abstract persistence layer where usage of a SQLite database is just an implementation detail.The target audience has specific requirements to use SQLite databases, and they want a system that allows them to do that.

-## How is it different from SQLite.swift

-SQLite.swift is full featured, whereas we are focused on just the features that are needed for My LEGO Collection.
+### A full featured system

+We are not building a system that allows users to do everything that can be done with a SQLite database.
+The system is focused on the needs of the My LEGO Collection project and provides only the features that are needed on that project.

+### An ultra flexible system

+We are not building a system with extensive configuration capabilities.
+The system is focused on providing features in the most straight forward way possible, with strong design choices that meet the needs of the My LEGO Collection project.
+Configuration, if ever needed, is minimal and always based on actual use cases.

 ## What are the features